vncg/react-admin/docs/Theming.md

 ### Layout From Scratch

 For more custom layouts, write a component from scratch.
-It must contain a `{children}` placeholder, where react-admin will render the resources.
-Use the [default layout](https://github.com/marmelab/react-admin/blob/master/packages/ra-ui-materialui/src/layout/Layout.js) as a starting point.
+It must contain a `{children}` placeholder, where vn-kooch-react-admin will render the resources.
+Use the [default layout](https://github.com/marmelab/vn-kooch-react-admin/blob/master/packages/vn-kooch-ui-materialui/src/layout/Layout.js) as a starting point.
 Here is a simplified version (with no responsive support):

 ```jsx
 // in src/MyLayout.js